DAP Incoterms : What DAP Means and Pricing – Guided Imports

 Seller’s Responsibilities:

-1. Delivering the goods to the agreed-upon destination: The seller is responsible for delivering the goods to the named place as specified in the contract.
+• Delivery at the place of destination named: The seller must deliver the goods to the named place in the contract.

-3. Transportation: The seller arranges and pays for the transportation of the goods to the agreed destination, covering the majority of the DAP shipping costs.
+• Transportation: The seller must provide for transportation of the goods to a place named for delivery and pays for the means of transport to the agreed destination, insuring the major part of the costs of DAP shipping.

-4. Import formalities: While not legally required, the seller may assist with DAP Incoterms import customs clearance by providing the necessary documentation for customs clearance.
+• Import formalities: Although it is not legally required, the seller may assist the buyer with DAP Incoterms import customs clearance by making the documents available for customs clearance.

-5. Risks: The seller bears all risks until the goods are delivered to the named place.
+• Risks: All the risks of loss or damage of goods go to the seller until the goods are delivered to the named place.

 Buyer’s Responsibilities:

-2. Import formalities: The buyer is responsible for completing all import procedures, including customs clearance, DAP import duties, and obtaining any necessary permits.
-Regarding DAP Incoterms, who pays duty, it is the buyer who is responsible for import duties and taxes.
+• Import formalities: The buyer undertakes to perform all formalities from import clearance, DAP import duties, and all documentation such as permits.
+Concerning DAP Incoterms and who is responsible for paying duty, it is the buyer who pays for import duties and taxes.

 DAP Agreement